 Legalisation of documents from Guyana for use in the Netherlands

-If you want to use documents from Guyana in the Netherlands, you must have them legalised with an apostille at the Guyanese Ministry of Foreign Affairs.
+If you want to use documents from Guyana in the Netherlands, you must have them legalised by the Guyanese Ministry of Foreign Affairs.
+This is done with a special stamp called an apostille.

 Who can have documents legalised?